Back

 MVP Full-featured app

-Chat $7 565 + 7 days $8 940 + 9 days
+Chat $7,565 + 7 days $8,940 + 9 days

-Profiles with pet images $4 100 + 4 days $5 542 + 5 days
+Profiles with pet images $4,100 + 4 days $5,542 + 5 days

-Push notifications $2100 + 3 days $2 100 + 3 days
+Push notifications $2,100 + 3 days $2,100 + 3 days

-Feed with news, videos, and photos x $4 200 + 4 days
+Feed with news, videos, and photos x $4,200 + 4 days

-Vet bot x $13 100 + 10 days
+Vet bot x $13,100 + 10 days

-User groups x $5 100 + 5 days
+User groups x $5,100 + 5 days

-Total $13 765 + 14 days $38 892 + 36 days
+Total $13,765 + 14 days $38,892 + 36 days

-The types of MVP for startups
+The types of MVPs for startups

 First and foremost, MVP is an approach and not a particular type of product itself.
-There’s no strict recipe here, you have to get creative and adjust the minimum viable product for startup specifically.
+There’s no strict recipe here, you have to get creative and adjust the minimum viable product for the startup specifically.

 Wizard of OZ

 Or Flintstone MVP.
 Right, it’s a nickname derived from the popular 60s cartoon.
-If you ever watched it you might remember Fred Flinstone pretending to drive a car like that.
+If you ever watched it, you might remember Fred Flinstone pretending to drive a car like that.

 Well, we may take after Mr. Flintstone in building MVP for startups.
-In such a context it means imitating functions that have not been released yet.
+In such a context, it means imitating functions that have not been released yet.

 Concierge

-Concierge business model is most common among service-providing startups.
+The concierge business model is most common among service-providing startups.
 As you might have guessed from the name, this type implies rendering manual assistance to users.
 However, with future automation in mind.
 In terms of a minimum viable product for startups, this approach ensures idea validation backed by a small group of adopters who get services straight from the tin.

-This is what OpenTable looks now
+This is what OpenTable looks like now

 Single-feature MVP

 Hardly leaves you asking questions.
 As a rule, those who opt for this type already have a product with one distinctive feature.
-It enters the picture in the beginning, but can be customized, modified and enriched after users test it.
+It enters the picture in the beginning but can be customized, modified, and enriched after users test it.

 Example to learn from.
-In 2005 two internet-entrepreneurs Daniel Ek and Martin Lorentzon formed a music streaming service and called it Spotify.
-Streaming was the only feature available but users recognized it anyway.
-Ek and Lorentzon hit the jackpot and in 2022 Spotify was valued at $21 billion and had over 50 billion active users.
+In 2005, two internet entrepreneurs Daniel Ek and Martin Lorentzon formed a music streaming service and called it Spotify.
+Streaming was the only feature available, but users recognized it anyway.
+Ek and Lorentzon hit the jackpot, and in 2022, Spotify was valued at $21 billion and had over 50 billion active users.

-In Spotify we know now you can create, listen to and share playlists, as well as audioread a book
+In Spotify, we know now you can create, listen to, and share playlists, as well as audio-read a book

 Piecemeal MVP